-Sole Indian representative at Rome event speaks on political fight against female genital mutilation
+Masooma Ranalvi, formerly from Mumai and now residing in Delhi, the sole Indian representative at the BanFGM conference in Rome, speaks on political fight against female genital mutilation

 Masooma Ranalvi at BanFGM conference in Rome last week

 It is one of our secret shames.
 But when the world observes International Day of Zero Tolerance for Female Genital Mutilation today, Masooma Ranalvi and her group of 50 Bohri women from across India will have it split wide open.

 Also read: Say Na to Khatna